Golden Square Walking Tour

-On this walk, we will travel from old Alma-Ata quarters to the avenues of modern Almaty — exploring their history and architecture.
+On this walk, we’ll travel from old Alma-Ata quarters to the avenues of modern Almaty — exploring their history and architecture.

-In 2.5 hours you will learn about the history and architecture of the city and discover that the Golden Square architecture is modernist-constructivist-empire-eclectic.
+In 2.5 hours, you’ll learn about the city’s history and architecture and discover that Golden Square’s architecture is a wild mix of modernism, constructivism, empire style, and eclecticism.

-Along the way, we will see the houses where Mukhtar Auezov, Galina Ulanova, Tleu Basenov, Baurzhan Momyshuly, Konstantin Paustovsky, Sergei Kalmykov, and Gulfairuz Ismailova lived and worked.
+Along the way, we’ll see the houses where Mukhtar Auezov, Galina Ulanova, Tleu Basenov, Baurzhan Momyshuly, Konstantin Paustovsky, Sergei Kalmykov, and Gulfairuz Ismailova lived and worked.

-We invite you to discover the city from a different perspective on our unique tour with an experienced art historian guide.
+We’d love to show you the city from a different angle on our one-of-a-kind tour with an experienced art historian.

 Who is this tour for